-Your orientation will most likely have a LOT going on, from overnight dorm stays to first semester course selection.
+Your freshman orientation will most likely have a LOT going on, from meeting your roommate for the first time to first semester course selection.
 But you may have heard quite a few myths about this event at the same time.
 Here are a few of those debunked.

 Myth: Parents Aren’t Allowed At Orientation

 This “myth” absolutely depends on the school.
 While your parents aren’t welcome on your specific student orientation, the college may actually have a separate orientation for the parents.
 Sometimes these schedules even coincide with the students, so you may be able to get lunch together or attend a session with one another.

 Not all colleges offer this orientation for parents, but the ones that do hold a variety of sessions.
 Some help parents with the transition of their kids moving out of their house as well as helping them understand financial aid, campus life, academic requirements and campus safety.
 They can also put your parents in touch with contacts at the college.
 This is a great opportunity for parents to understand the school their child is attending.

 In most colleges, orientation is mandatory.
 Some schools may give you exceptions or excuse you under certain circumstances, but most colleges will require you to go.